tripleo1/awesome/README.md

 - [jstepien/psota](https://github.com/jstepien/psota) - “Clojure on PyPy” would be an exaggeration
 - [kennethreitz/maya](https://github.com/kennethreitz/maya) - Datetimes for Humans™
 - [knorrie/btrfs-heatmap](https://github.com/knorrie/btrfs-heatmap) - Visualize the layout of data on your btrfs filesystem over time
+- [ks-amit/Distributed-Database](https://github.com/ks-amit/Distributed-Database) - A travel agency app with a distributed database implemented from scratch!
 - [lelit/tailor](https://github.com/lelit/tailor) - A tool to exchange changesets between different version control systems
 - [linuxmint/sticky](https://github.com/linuxmint/sticky) - A sticky notes app for the linux desktop
 - [lzzcd001/GShell](https://github.com/lzzcd001/GShell) - Official implentation of "Ghost on the Shell: An Expressive Representation of General 3D Shapes" (ICLR 2024 Oral)